DynamoDB Scan vs Query - Everything You Need To Know

 Is DynamoDB query cheaper than scan?

 Generally speaking - yes, because it accesses the data in the desired partition directly.
-Scan, because it goes through the whole table space, is billed not on the data returned basis, but data scanned, hence it's costs can be higher.
+Scan, because it goes through the whole table space, is billed not on the data returned basis, but data scanned, hence its costs can be higher.

 What is the DynamoDB scan vs query performance difference?